Cillexia/MatrixAnimation/README.md

 You will find some finished rendered matrix animation videos here.

 # cillexia
-AnimaMatrix is a cillexia project created by Christian Bietsch.
+MatrixAnimation is a cillexia project created by Christian Bietsch.

 🌐 Website: www.cillexia.net